So you’ve bought your first camera and lens and are now wondering what is the best tripod for interior photography?

 Having your camera position set is also great for trying out techniques like photo stacking or HDR, whereby you take multiple images and then use the correct exposure from each to produce the final image.

-For a more in depth discussion on HDR and similar techniques please see the “lighting for interior photography” post here.
+For a more in depth discussion on HDR and similar techniques please see my lighting for interior photography post.